fivequarters/fusebit.io/src/_blog/_posts/everyauth.md

   ]
 ---

-The [fusebit/everyauth-express](https://github.com/fusebit/everyauth-express) project is the easiest way for your app to access APIs like Slack, Salesforce, or Github..
+EveryAuth is the easiest way for your app to access APIs like Slack, Salesforce, or Github..

 The day has come to add integrations to your app.
 Say you want to connect to your users' Salesforce, Slack, or HubSpot.
 The first step is having your users authorize your app to access those APIs.
 This usually requires you to do the following: